ryandeist/GA-Lecture/unit-2/LEC3-node-intro/lecture-notes/intro-to-node.md

 - Building apps that interact with file systems.
 - Developing Web Servers to build restful APIs.

-## Executing JavaScript with Node:
-### Executing JavaScript in Node:
-- Doesn't have access to the DOM or Web APIs.
-- Has a file system built in.
-Browsers to not have those. (fs is used to access this system)

-#### How to run JavaScript code in Node:
-node *file name*

 ## Node's Built-In Modules:
 A -module- is a reusable block of code.
 Specifically in Node, a module refers to a specific JS file that can be easily used used in other JavaScript files to enable modular programming.